…and when I say dummies – I’m thinking about myself a while ago.

 Try this website.
-It’s about SQLite, but the whole queries stuff is represented by simple graphics and allows you to learn more and to get familiar with all useful possibilities that SQL gives you.
+It’s about SQLite, but the whole queries stuff is represented by simple graphics and allows you to learn more and to get familiar with all the useful possibilities that SQL gives you.

 So – your mission for today.
-Stop being dummy as I was and learn SQL.
+Stop being a dummy as I was and learn SQL.
 It is not as hard as you might think.
 Good luck!